 - Keep tract of how much you drink at a time.
 Measure it.
 If you feel full, don’t drink.
-After surgery, surgeons will have measured your stomach size and will tell you how large it is.
+After your procedure, your weight loss surgeon will have measured your pouch size and will tell you how large it is.
 Do not exceed that amount.
 Often nausea and vomiting will happen if you drink too much too fast.
 We want you to sip water like it is fine Kentucky bourbon.

 - Remember, if your stomach will not empty fast and you keep putting fluid in it, you will vomit.
 So drink SLOWLY.
 If you feel full, DO NOT DRINK—it is not worth it to vomit.

 You may be given a prescription for Reglan® to help empty your stomach.
-Some patients find that liquid Reglan works better than pills.
-Reglan works particularly well for patients who have diabetes, as they might have a "diabetic gastropathy" which essentially means your stomach doesn’t empty well.
+Some weight loss surgery patients find that liquid Reglan works better than pills.
+Reglan works particularly well for those who have diabetes, as they might have a “diabetic gastropathy” which essentially means your stomach doesn’t empty well.
 This condition usually improves with time.

 Once you are feeling better you may advance your diet gently.
 Remember, when you vomit, we go back to the beginning, just like in the hospital.
 Stop eating, wait a while, begin a few clear liquids and go from there.

-If all this fails, call your surgeon.
+If all this fails, call your weight loss surgeon.
 If you can only keep water down we need to know.
-This is usually an exaggeration, and your surgeon will want to hear what you can keep down, and what you cannot.
+This is usually an exaggeration, and your weight loss surgeon will want to hear what you can keep down, and what you cannot.
 If you can only keep water down, then it is fine to drink water for a couple of days.
 You will not melt away.
-If you truly cannot keep anything down your surgeon will want you in the hospital.
+If you truly cannot keep anything down your doctor will want you in the hospital.

-Remember; just because you have this surgery does not make you immune from the flu, stomach viruses, food poisoning, bowel obstruction, or a host of other problems.
+Remember; just because you have had weight loss surgery does not make you immune from the flu, stomach viruses, food poisoning, bowel obstruction, or a host of other problems.
 Do not hesitate to talk to your family physician regarding your vomiting, especially if the flu is going around.
 If you are having vomiting and diarrhea, you may need intravenous fluids sooner rather than later.